tkeskita/snappyhexmesh_gui/README.md

 to allow definition of most common SnappyHexMesh settings in Blender, to reduce need for manual writing of OpenFOAM dictionary definitions for SnappyHexMesh.
+The add-on is developed for Blender 2.8 (master branch).

 ## Current Status

 The add-on is currently in early development phase.
-It is not recommended even to be tested yet, since most of the functionality is missing.
-The add-on is developed for Blender 2.8 (master branch).
+Currently it exports all meshes from Blender and generates snappyHexMeshDict with only geometry entries.

 ## Links